vk7r/iot_temp_humid_monitor/README.md

 ```

 ### Ubidots connection & functionality
 The sendData function sends data to your Ubidots project using the provided API token and label names.
-The build_json function creates the JSON body taht will be sent:
+The build_json function creates the JSON body that will be sent:
 ```python
 import urequests as requests
 import utils.keys as keys